zt64/sponsor-block-kt/README.md

 }
 ```

+> [!NOTE]
-> **Note:** You must include a Ktor engine implementation in your dependencies to use the client.
+> A Ktor engine implementation must be included in your dependencies to use the client.

 ## Quick Start